 Empowering Students Since 1973

-Since the day our doors opened, we have not only supported students on a personal level, but also forwarded the larger, collective goal of equity, safety and empowerment for all women everywhere.
+Since the day our doors opened, the WRC has not only supported students, but also forwarded the larger, collective goals of equity, safety and empowerment for all women everywhere.
 Our timeline tells the story.

-- The center collaborates with many organizations, other universities and the greater community to address issues such as welfare and prison reform, LGBT rights and sexual health, including birth control, family planning, sexual harassment and rape.
+- The center collaborates with many campus organizations, other universities and the greater community to address issues including welfare and prison reform, LGBT rights and sexual health, including birth control, family planning, sexual harassment and rape.

 - Sara Sheehan becomes the first official WRC coordinator.

 - The center is moved to the former Commons area behind the HUB.